 We regularly engage an external security firm to assess the vulnerability of the service to unauthorised access and misuse.
 Should any issues be detected, fixes are applied as soon as possible.

-Our hosting is provided by Heroku (part of Salesforce) and Amazon Web Services.
-Heroku and AWS have intrusion detection systems in place (we also use AWS GuardDuty).
+Our hosting is provided by Amazon Web Services.
+AWS has intrusion detection systems in place.
 As clients, we are not granted server access apart from the ability to deploy code.
-Heroku & AWS manage the OS and security.
+AWS manages the OS and security.

 The RDS databases have encryption turned on (AES-256) which means data is encrypted at rest before being stored on disk.
 Encryption keys are stored in AWS KMS (Key Management Service).